 Since the healthcare industry has taken serious measures to revamp healthcare services, the emphasis on incentive payment programs has increased.
-MIPS, MACRA, and more offer facilities to physicians that regular payment method can never provide.
+MIPS and MACRA, and more offer facilities to physicians that regular payment methods can never provide.

 The Center for Medicare and Medicaid Services (CMS) states Clinical Quality Measures (CQMs) for incentive payment programs.
 The result is not just to pay physicians but the value-based healthcare improvement efforts.
 These clinical quality measures also put their part in various government or private development projects.

 Need of CQMs